nzakas/understandinges6/manuscript/04-Objects.md

 ### Changing an Object's Prototype

 Normally, the prototype of an object is specified when the object is created, via either a constructor or the `Object.create()` method.
-The idea that an object's prototype remains unchanged after instantiation was one of the biggest assumptions in JavaScript programming though ECMAScript 5.
+The idea that an object's prototype remains unchanged after instantiation was one of the biggest assumptions in JavaScript programming through ECMAScript 5.
 ECMAScript 5 did add the `Object.getPrototypeOf()` method for retrieving the prototype of any given object, but it still lacked a standard way to change an object's prototype after instantiation.

 ECMAScript 6 changes that assumption by adding the `Object.setPrototypeOf()` method, which allows you to change the prototype of any given object.
 The `Object.setPrototypeOf()` method accepts two arguments: the object whose prototype should change and the object that should become the first argument's prototype.
 For example: